browsermedia/bcms_mobile/README.markdown

 ## Issues
-* What happens if I don't create a mobile template for a page.
-* If .mobile view exists, but no .mobile template, it renders with no layout.
-(Does not fall back to .html)
 * Not 100% sure why admins ALWAYS see the desktop template (even when viewing as mobile).
 Probably related to how ContentController stack changes.

 ## Features (Possible)